Breath as a resource

 • Regulating the autonomic nervous system

-• Supplying cells with more oxygen
+• Supplying cells and tissues with more oxygen

 • Lowering blood pressure

-• Regaining self-confidence
+• Regaining self-confidence through self-efficacy

 The Breath Association Switzerland offers more information about the method and related topics.